umbraco/UmbracoDocs/Fundamentals/Backoffice/Property-Editors/Built-in-Property-Editors/Block-Editor/Block-Grid-Editor/index.md

 The **Block Grid** property editor enables editors to layout their content in the Umbraco backoffice.
 The content is made of Blocks which can contain different types of data.

 :::note
-The Blog Grid is currently only available in the Release Candidate (RC) of Umbraco 11.
+The Block Grid is currently only available in the Release Candidate (RC) of Umbraco 11.

 [Learn more about how to test out the version in the blog post on Umbraco.com](https://umbraco.com/blog/umbraco-11-release-candidate/).